 Question: Do the cabins have kitchen facilities?

 Answer: The cabins have never had kitchens since the 1940s when they were built and we are honoring that tradition.
-However, there is a small fridge in the multi-purpose room, shared between the two cabins, and guests come to the Guest Hus, 1.5 blocks away, for morning coffee and tea, ice, and microwave use.
+However, there is a small fridge in the multi-purpose room, shared between the two cabins, and guests come to the Guest Hus, 1.5 blocks away, for morning coffee and hot beverages, ice, and microwave use.
 If you are packing lots of food, you are welcome to bring your cooler, grill, or a small coffee maker; ice for purchase is available just two blocks away.

 Question: Are the cabins open in the winter?